IN PERFORMANCE | EDUCATORS

 “We went to public school that cared about arts education,” McBride said when his turn came after the fourth song.
 “These days you hear a lot about curricula needing to focus on STEM, wanting to create more Bill Gates’s.
 No disrespect to Mr. Gates, who’s a genius, but it needs to be STEAM – put the arts in there.
 There are geniuses out there to contribute that way: The arts need to be taken seriously.”

 He then introduced DeFrancesco as his very oldest friend, dating back to Junior High School, and someone who “continues to be the baddest cat I’ve ever known.”

 DeFrancesco was the last of the four to pay tribute to his mentors.
-He summed up their appreciation with his own brief review of the concert: "These people assured you’re getting high quality artistic expression tonight,” he said.
+He summed up their appreciation with his own brief review of the concert: “These people assured you’re getting high quality artistic expression tonight,” he smiled.

 That we did.